brunoluiz/gifsane-extension/README.md

 # GIFSane

 Converts GIFs to sane controllable embed video players ~Basically does something browsers should do natively~.
-If your favourite platform doesn't convert user GIFs into videos (looking at you GitHub), this extension will help you.
-The main application for this is for long guide videos that are recorded in GIFs instead of a more ~sane~ normal format.
+If your favourite platform doesn't convert user GIFs into videos, this extension will help you.

 ![](./demo/demo.webp)